 Other types of bowel irritation

-Radiation therapy to the pelvic area can make the bowel swollen and sore.
+Some chemotherapy drugs, stem cell transplants and radiation therapy to the pelvic area can make the bowel swollen and sore.
 This is called colitis when it affects the colon (the large bowel), and proctitis when it affects only the rectum (the last part of the bowel before the anus).
 You may feel the need to empty your bowels often, perhaps without much result.
-Straining can cause discomfort, and there may be blood or mucus in bowel motions.
+Straining can cause discomfort, and there may be blood or mucus in your bowel movements.
 Diarrhoea, nausea and vomiting are also common, but can be managed with medicines.

 The small bowel may become irritated after chemotherapy or radiation therapy to the abdomen or pelvic area.
-This is known as enteritis and it can cause abdominal discomfort (like cramps or wind pain), episodes of pale and fluid bowel motions, and more wind than usual.
+This is known as enteritis and it can cause discomfort in the abdomen (like cramps or wind pain), pale and runny bowel movements, and more wind than usual.